Forge Language Overview

 Functions

-Material functions can now also drive shading-normal perturbation with fn normal(ctx) { ... }, which is useful for procedural bump-style detail without changing the underlying SDF geometry.
+Material functions can now also drive shading-normal perturbation with fn normal(ctx) { ... } or the simpler scalar fn bump(ctx) { ... }, which is useful for procedural surface detail without changing the underlying SDF geometry.

 Top-level helper functions can be reused across a module and may take multiple arguments: